Lee International: Acquisition of Humphries Holdings PLC and public listing

+It also acquired Derek Meddings' special effects company, Meddings Magic Camera Company, in 1986.
+In April 1987, it further expanded its special effects facility by acquiring Moore & Griffin.

+In June 1987, it acquired Scottish-based film and television services group, Andrew Ritchie & Sons, for £1.5 million.

 Acquisition of Panavision

+Panavision's president John Farrand met the Lee brothers at a convention of the National Association of Broadcasters in 1987 and expressed a desire for Panavision to get into the lighting business.

-Lee International PLC announced on 3 September 1987 that it had made an offer of $100 million (£61 million) for Panavision, the Hollywood manufacturer and renter of motion picture cameras and lenses.
+On 3 September 1987, Lee International PLC announced that it had made an offer of $100 million (£61 million) for Panavision, the manufacturer and renter of motion picture cameras and lenses.

 At that time it was estimated Panavision had a stock of some 700 movie cameras only available for rental from Panavision offices or through agents.
 Panavision estimated that its cameras were used on 35% of worldwide feature film production.
 In 1986 it had a turnover of $29.07 million and made a pre–tax profit of $2.5 million.

-Simultaneously, Lee's management were organising a buyout of Lee International PLC, worth £198 million to take the company private just 18 months after its £85 million flotation in April 1986, which valued Lee's shares at £1.80.
+Simultaneously, Lee's management were organising a buyout of Lee International PLC, worth £198 million to take the company private just 18 months after its flotation, after the London Stock Exchange voiced concern about Panavision's short independent life, having only recently been bought by its management in 1985 from Warner Communications, and its comparable size to Lee International, the purchase of the camera company would represent around 30 per cent of the two names joining forces, leading to overgearing and dilution of earnings.

-Lee International's shareholders were offered £3.60 a share in cash or one ordinary share in a new holding company called Westward Communications Ltd for every Lee share held.
-Lee's shares rose sharply on the news gaining 68p to finish at £3.38 on the day.
-The Financial Times reported in October 1987, that virtually all the non-management shareholders in Lee International had accepted the cash offer of £3.60 accounting for 32.7 per cent of Lee shares.
+Westward Communications was formed by Lee's directors who offered £3.60 a share in cash or one ordinary share for every Lee share held.

 Lee International PLC had 55,108,720 ordinary shares in issue as stated in their 1987 Annual Report, of this figure John Lee owned 14,102,892 and his brother Benny slightly more with 14,137,892.
-Lee's financial director, David J Mindel owned 1,374,797 shares with other senior management holding a total of 824,318 Lee shares.
+Lee's president and financial director, David J Mindel owned 1,374,797 shares with other senior management holding a total of 824,318 Lee shares.
 This gave Lee's management control over 30,438,901, just over 55% of the voting shares in the company.

-The Westward buy-out was formulated after the London Stock Exchange voiced concern about Panavision's short independent life, having only recently been bought by its management in 1985 from Warner Communications, and its comparable size to Lee International, the purchase of the camera company would represent around 30 per cent of the two names joining forces.